Diamond Blackfan Anemia (DBA) in Children

-Peripheral smear.
-A small sample of blood is checked under a microscope to see if they look normal or not.
+- Peripheral smear.
+A small sample of blood is checked under a microscope to see if the cells look normal

-Bone marrow analysis is also done.
+- Bone marrow analysis.
 A sample of bone marrow cells is taken and examined.

 - Anemia before 1 year of age

-- Macrocyticanemia, which means red blood cells are larger than normal
+- Red blood cells are larger than normal (macrocytic anemia)

 - Low reticulocyte count, which are new red blood cells